Celebrating National Doctor's Day

 Ortho Departmental Updates – Jan.
 3, 2024

 • Happy New Year!
-Ben discussed evidence-based New Year’s resolutions: The AMA has such advice based on resolutions that are more likely to be successful, and these include: (1) Make time for self-care, (2) set smart goals (specific, measurable, achievable, relevant, and time based), (3) focus on what you can control, (4) find ways to remain connected, and (5) make small changes.
+Dr. Alman discussed evidence-based New Year’s resolutions: The AMA has such advice based on resolutions that are more likely to be successful, and these include: (1) Make time for self-care, (2) set smart goals (specific, measurable, achievable, relevant, and time based), (3) focus on what you can control, (4) find ways to remain connected, and (5) make small changes.

 Ortho Departmental Updates – Dec.
 6, 2023